Scatterplots vs Bubble Graphs: What’s the Difference?

 Scatterplots vs Bubble Graphs

-Scatterplots and bubble graphs are powerful tools for visualizing data and making connections between different variables.
+Scatterplots and bubble graphs are powerful visualizations for making connections between different variables.
 But what’s the difference between these two types of graphs?

 In this guide, we will explain the concept of scatterplots and bubble graphs including their advantages and disadvantages.
 By the end of this guide, you will be able to interpret scatterplots and bubble graphs to understand your data.